-In this walk-through, we'll use the Ruby programming language to retrieve public information from Oregon's state trial court record system.
+In this detailed walk-through, we'll use the Ruby programming language to retrieve public information from Oregon's state trial court record system.
 We will convert this public information to appropriately-formatted JSON data objects.

 You can find a GitHib repo containing the code for this walk-through here.